 Food & Nutrition

-At Tawonga, we believe that “Food is royalty” and strive to make mealtime a community focused experience.
+At Tawonga, we strive to make mealtime an enjoyable, connecting and community focused experience.
 Don’t worry – your child won’t be hungry at Camp!
 Our kitchen staff prepares nutritious and delicious meals and alternative entrees to accommodate food allergies, restrictions and preferences.
 Prior to attending Camp, families complete camper information forms which include detailed questionnaires about each child’s unique dietary needs.